 Most INTEGRAL observations are done using a 5x5 dither pattern with points spaced 2.17° apart.
 Dithering is necessary for SPI and recommended for IBIS.
 Unfortunately, such dithering does not allow JEM-X to observe the target source continuously.
 In the 5x5 mode, only the central 9 out of the 25 dither pointings yield useful JEM-X spectral data for the central source.
 The target is simply too far off-axis during the remaining 16 dither points (see also Figure 3, page 9).
 Table 5 shows the average degradation for the different spacecraft dithering patterns.
-When the JEM-X coverage is an integral part of the observation, the hexagonal dither pattern may be selected ('staring' is not recommended).
+When the JEM-X coverage is an integral part of the observation, the hexagonal dither pattern may be selected ("staring" is not recommended).

-To further reduce systematic effects in deep mosaic images of IBIS/ISGRI images, an offset between the centre of each dither (either 5x5 or hexagonal) cycle was introduced in AO3 for observations requiring several dither cycles.
+To further reduce systematic effects in deep mosaic images of IBIS/ISGRI, an offset between the centre of each dither (either 5x5 or hexagonal) cycle was introduced in AO3 for observations requiring several dither cycles.
 This ensures that no pointing attitude is repeated over the course of the observation.
-Hence, the Centre Of a dither Pattern (COP) moves around in a pattern during an observation (see the AO6 document 'Mission Overview, Procedures and Policies').
-With the COP move, also the imaging noise in the JEM-X mosaic images has been reduced.
-Additionally a sequential rotation covering the range +/-3 degrees between successive repetitions of the same (5x5) pattern has been implemented by ISOC in AO5 (see again the AO6 document 'Mission Overview, Procedures and Policies').
+Hence, the Centre Of a dither Pattern (COP) moves around in a pattern during an observation (see the document Overview, Policies and Procedures).
+With the COP move, the imaging noise in the JEM-X mosaic images has also been reduced.
+Additionally, a sequential rotation covering the range +/-3 degrees between successive repetitions of the same (5x5) pattern has been implemented by ISOC in AO5 (see again the document Overview, Policies and Procedures).